 No matter what you do, make sure to always use the white hose made especially to transport water.
 Otherwise, your water will taste like rubber!

-Avoid Wilderness or Dry Camping At First
+Avoid Wilderness or Dry Camping at First

+Until you have some experience under your belt, stick to full hookup camping in populated areas.
+Wilderness dry camping is not for everybody and can present real problems for beginners.
+You may be tempted to stay in highway rest areas, but this is also not a good idea because it simply is not a safe thing to do.
 If you must dry camp, do so at a Walmart that allows overnight stays because they have 24/7 security.
 Always, always ask permission if you choose to do this.

 There Is Much to Learn

+These tips will get you off to a good start, but you should be aware of the fact that there is much more for you to learn.
 Even after 50 years, I still don’t know it all, but the journey is an incredible one that will bring you great joy if you take the time to do your homework, hone your skills and stay organized.

-Happy Trails and welcome to the wonderful world of RV ownership and travel.
+Happy trails and welcome to the wonderful world of RV ownership and travel.

-© 2016 TIMETRAVELER2
+© 2016 Sondra Rochelle

 Sondra Rochelle (author) from USA on September 09, 2019: